AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

 ### Addresses and Values
 All data is stored in memory as a combination of a value & an address.
 The purpose of the address is to know the location of its associated value in memory.
 Therefore, whenever a variable is read or written to, the variable's address is accessed first to direct the program to the value.

 If desired, the address itself can also be directly retrieved & used as opposed to the reference being used solely as a route to acquire the associated value.
 The ampersand ```&``` is used as a prefix upon a variable in order to acquire its address.
-Try executing this program to compare the results when printing ```originalNumber``` & `&originalNumber`:
+Try executing the program in [AddressesAndValues](/Lab1/Examples/AddressesAndValues/) to compare the results when printing ```originalNumber``` & `&originalNumber`:

 ```c++
 #include <iostream>